slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Hints:

-- You don’t get anywhere, and for more money, sitting in the same seat.
+- You don’t advance or earn more by staying in the same seat.
 - Happy, smart, and useful.
-Work smart not harder but hard still.
-It’s good to be better, but is better to be different.
+Work smart (not just harder but hard still).
+It’s good to be better, but better to be different.
-- Metaknowledge (instead of asking, journal higher hierarchy than you).
+- Metaknowledge: journal higher in the hierarchy than you (instead of asking directly).
 - Deliver more value than expected.

 > *"While deep work will promote you, shallow work will only prevent you from being fired."